 - American Forest Foundation (AFF) 2015-2020 Standards of Sustainability These Standards are based on international sustainability metrics and North American guidelines for sustainable forest management and serve as the basis for the American Tree Farm System (ATFS) forest certification program.

-- Forest Stewardship Council (FSC-US) Management Standard (v1.0) This 2010 draft National Standard pertains to forest management according to the Forest Stewardship Council system in the United States and incorporates regional standards.
+- Forest Stewardship Council (FSC-US) Management Standard (v5-2) This 2015 National Standard pertains to forest management according to the Forest Stewardship Council system in the United States and incorporates regional standards.

 - Sustainable Forestry Initiative (SFI) 2015-2019 Standards and Rules The Sustainable Forestry Initiative (SFI) is an independent non-profit organization dedicated to promoting sustainable forest management.
 Forests certified to these SFI Standards cove a quarter-billion acres in the US and Canada.